Deep Dive

 7. How product modules map to the science

-• Audio loops (TTS / cloned / self-voice) → Production effect, self-voice cueing: make scripts memorable and salient.
+- Audio loops (cloned voice) → Production effect, self-voice cueing: make scripts memorable and salient.

 Net-net: a guided pipeline for turning real problems into identity-aligned if-then sentences, compiled into audio, looped until your default scripts change.